rosesori/website/content/post/fav-themes-and-fonts/index.md

 Shortcut on Windows: `Ctrl`+`K`+`T`

-A dropdown should appear where you can quick select a color theme.
+A dropdown menu should appear where you can quick-select a color theme.

 ![Switching themes in VSCode](switch-themes.jpg)